donkeyanaphora/donkeyanaphora.github.io/articles/article1/shallow_fusion.md

 This piecewise approach allows the system to build confidence from the raw audio transcription initially before incorporating the domain expert corrections, namely because our starting point should be conditionalized on something observed e.g. we gotta start somewhere.

 ## Case Study in Transcription: A Concrete Example
-For our models let's take Whisper to be our ASR model and GTP2 to be our LM.
+For our models let's take Whisper to be our listening expert and GTP2 to be our domain-language expert.
 In practice these models share a tokenizer making the process of integrating their predictions fairly seamless at least for the english version of Whisper ([Radford 2.2](https://arxiv.org/pdf/2212.04356)).
 Now let's consider a claims call center transcript where an ASR model misinterprets a specialized medical term.

 **Input Audio (Ground Truth):**
 "The procedure was medically necessary for the treatment of claimant's `melanoma`."✔️